Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ```

 The **kind-first** approach is inconsistent by itself,
-as it initially assigns self-links (i.e., local resolution) with the highest priority
+as it initially assigns context declarations (i.e., local resolution) with the highest priority
 but then proceeds to prefer global declarations to local ones:
 ```kotlin
 class foo